 I received my Ph.D. in Urban Planning from the Price School at the University of Southern California and Master of Public Policy from the Harris School at the University of Chicago.
 At GSU I am affiliated with the Center for State and Local Finance, W.J.
 Usery Workplace Research Group, and Urban Studies Institute.
 I am the faculty advisor for the Planning and Economic Development concentration in bachelor, MPA, MPP and Ph.D. in public policy degree programs and a graduate certificate program in Planning and Economic Development.

-I am a Managing Editor for Journal of Urban Affairs (journal of the Urban Affairs Association), an Associate Editor for Economic Development Quarterly, and an Associate Editor for Regional Studies, Regional Science (journal of the Regional Studies Association).
+I am a Senior Associate Editor for Journal of Urban Affairs (journal of the Urban Affairs Association), an Associate Editor for Economic Development Quarterly, and an Associate Editor for Regional Studies, Regional Science (journal of the Regional Studies Association).

 Download CV in PDF here (updated August 2019)